Barbara Fitzgerald is an AKC Breeder of Merit and author of the column "Conversations with Champions" for the BCSA magazine, "Borderlines."

 - Rigel: Part of the Orion constellation, Rigel is the brightest star in Orion.
-A frequent destination for the USS Starship Enterprise, Rigel is the 7th brightest star on our sky.
+A frequent destination for the USS Starship Enterprise, Rigel is the 7th brightest star in our sky.

-- Saturn: The second largest planet in the solar system, Saturn is a gas giant with rings encompassing its equator and sixty to moons in its orbit.
+- Saturn: The second-largest planet in the solar system, Saturn is a gas giant with rings encompassing its equator and 82 moons in its orbit.
 Saturn is named for the Roman god of agriculture; his Greek counterpart is Cronus.
 Under Cronus’ rule, mankind enjoyed a golden age of prosperity.

 - Scorpio: From the Greek word Skorpios, meaning scorpion, this constellation is tied to the Orion constellation through mythology.
 When the hunter, Orion, boasted that he could slay all of the animals of earth, Earth goddess, Gaia, sent a giant scorpion to kill Orion and prevent the carnage.
 Following Orion’s demise, the gods placed him, his dog Sirius, and the scorpion in the heavens.
 Orion and the Scorpio are never seen in the sky at the same time.

 - Sirius: The Dog Star and brightest star in the sky, Sirius was the faithful hunting companion of Orion.
 After Orion's death, Sirius wandered the Earth mourning the loss of his master.
 The gods took pity on the lonely canid and allowed him to join his master's constellation in the heavens.